dirkweber/csswarp.js/README.md

 ### kerning:

 Optional.
-A string defining distance between letters, i.e "0.2em".
+A string defining distance between letters, e.g. "0.2em".
 Units can be px, em, ex, gd, rem, vw, vh, vm, mm, cm, in, pt, ch, pc.
 Default value is "0px".

 ### indent:

 Optional.
-A text-indent, i.e "2cm". px, em, ex, gd, rem, vw, vh, vm, mm, cm, in, pt, ch, pc are allowed units.
+A text-indent, e.g. "2cm". px, em, ex, gd, rem, vw, vh, vm, mm, cm, in, pt, ch, pc are allowed units.

 ### showPath:

 Optional.
-This will display the path as a 1px black stroke.
+This will display the path.
 Its main purpose is development and debugging.
+A javascript object with properties for thickness and color are accepted, e.g.:

+    showPath : {
+    				color		: "red",
+            		thickness	: 3
+    }

 ### width: